Early Thursday a portion of a 12-story condo building in Surfside, Florida collapsed. An investigation into the cause of the collapse is underway.

 Survivors and family members can often benefit from working with an experienced lawyer who can help deal with insurance companies and other parties on their behalf.

 At Gordon & Partners, our personal injury and wrongful death lawyers are here to offer legal help.
-Our firm has advocated for many injury victims and their loved ones over the past two decades, seeking maximum compensation on their behalf.
+Our firm has advocated for many injury victims and their loved ones since 1993, seeking maximum compensation on their behalf.

 An initial consultation with a member of our legal team is free and confidential.
 There is no cost to talk to a lawyer and no upfront fees to retain our services.